Letters from the linguists: the evolution of swearing

 Letters from the Linguists is a collection of thought-provoking articles about language and new technologies, contributed by Phrasee’s team of AI language technicians.

 Phrasees’s language technicians program language generation frameworks to produce marketing copy that’s authentic to a brand’s voice.
-By combining art with science, and linguistics with artificial intelligence, they build custom language algorithms that optimize marketing performance to drive more revenue for global brands.
+By combining art with science, and linguistics with artificial intelligence, they build custom language models that optimize marketing performance to drive more revenue for global brands.